slaclab/sdf-docs/sshmfa_user.md

 Multi-Factor Authentication (MFA) provides an additional layer of security for users and S3Df SSH logins.
 As a preliminary rollout, MFA has been configured on the `s3dflogin-mfa.slac.stanford.edu` bastion hosts.

 ## Passwords and MFA
->ℹ️ If you don't already have Duo configured, please see SLAC's documentation [here](https://it.slac.stanford.edu/support/KB0010216)
+>?
+If you don't already have Duo configured, please see SLAC's documentation [here](https://it.slac.stanford.edu/support/KB0010216)

 1. When using password login, please use your SLAC Account (formerly "SLAC Windows account") credentials when connecting with SSH to `s3dflogin-mfa.slac.stanford.edu`.
 2. You will be prompted for your SLAC Account password